neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartI/Object-OrientedProgramming.rst

 .. tip::
 	For methods and properties we use a notation called **lowerCamelCase**: The first letter is lower case and all other parts are added without blank or underscore in upper case.
-This is a convention used in FLOW3.
+This is a convention used in TYPO3 Flow.

 We can also switch on the engine (``startEngine()``\ ), travel with the ship to the desired destination (``moveTo($location)``) and switch off the engine